gregoirepourtier/SkeelBerzins.jl/README.md

 # Installation

-To install the package, use the following commands:
+To install the package, use one of the following commands:

 1\.
 From the Julian prompt: